Hidden-goblin/eaiwebautomationtools/test/test_04_03_actions_set_checkbox.md

     >>> set_checkbox(driver=myWebDriver.webdriver, field={"typ":"id","value":"check"}, is_checked=True)
     Traceback (most recent call last):
     ...
-    AssertionError: Field '{'typ': 'id', 'value': 'check'}' is not a valid field
+    KeyError: "The field argument doesn't contains either the 'type' or 'value' key."

 #### Incorrect type key value not in

     >>> set_checkbox(driver=myWebDriver.webdriver, field={"type":"if","value":"check"}, is_checked=True)
     Traceback (most recent call last):
     ...
-    AssertionError: Field '{'type': 'if', 'value': 'check'}' is not a valid field
+    ValueError: The field type is not one the expected: '('id', 'name', 'class_name', 'link_text', 'css', 'partial_link_text', 'xpath', 'tag_name')

 #### is_checked is a boolean

     >>> set_checkbox(driver=myWebDriver.webdriver, field={"type":"id","value":"check"}, is_checked='True')
     Traceback (most recent call last):
     ...
-    AssertionError: is_checked is expected to be a boolean.
+    TypeError: is_checked is expected to be a boolean.

 ## Exception errors